ai-forever/no_flood_with_ai_aij2020/README.en.md

   <img src="pics/AIJ_Logo.png" width="100%">
 </p>

-# NoFloodWithAI: Flash floods oon the Amur River
+# NoFloodWithAI: Flash floods on the Amur River

 NoFloodWithAI is a special track with a socially important theme prepared jointly with the Ministry of Emergency Situations, Ministry of Natural Resources and Rosgidromet of Russia.